alexjhon483b1/Layer4/readme.md

 telnet creates a tcp session and i can also send furter request(that are written in plain text with request header, protocol and method) from there.

-the first C code uses raw socket. and the telnet uses user level connection socket. that's why first code need sudo access and telnet doesn't need that.
+the l4 uses raw socket. and the telnet uses user level connection socket. that's why first code need sudo access and telnet doesn't need that.